kiwi0fruit/pyppdf/README.rst

            dict with *additional* pyppeteer kwargs or Python code str that would be "litereval" evaluated to the dictionary.
-           This dict would be recursively merged with args_dict. self_contained :
+           This dict would be recursively merged with args_dict.
-          If True then there is no remote content.
-Performance will be opitmized if no remote content.
-          Has priority over temp.
-       temp :
-           Whether to use temp file in case of src input and no site.
-           Works only if output_file is set.
+       goto:
+           Same as in 'main' function.
        """

 .. code:: py

    async def main(args: dict, url: str=None, html: str=None, output_file: str=None,
-                  self_contained: bool=False) -> Union[bytes, None]:
+                  goto: str=None) -> Union[bytes, None]:
        """
-       Returns bytes of pdf or None
+       Returns bytes of pdf or None.

        Parameters
        ----------